xquyvu/ez-expense/deployment/README.md

 4. **Download and test:**

 - Once complete, go to "Releases"
-- Download the DMG/ZIP file
+- Download the ZIP file
 - Test the installation process

 ## 🔧 Files Added